-Other available-for-sale securities

-Securities with market value Market value method based on the market price as of the consolidated account closing date.
+Other available-for-sale securities Securities with market value • Market value method based on the market price as of the consolidated account closing date.
 (Differences in valuation are included directly in net assets and costs of securities sold are calculated using the moving-average method.)

-Securities without market value Stated at cost using the moving-average method.

-Investments to limited liability partnership for investment, etc.

-The evaluation is based on the Company's holding ratio of the net asset of the limited liability partnership for investment, etc., in which the Company invests, in the most recent fiscal year.

-(3) Standards and method of valuation of inventories

-The cost method (method to reduce book value from lower profitability) is adopted as the standard for valuation.

-Merchandise and finished goods······ Gross average method Work and software in progress ····· Specific cost method

-Supplies Cost using the last-purchase-price method

-(4) Depreciation methods for fixed assets

-Tangible fixed assets (excluding lease assets)

-(excluding lease assets)Buildings (excluding building fixtures)

-- a) Buildings acquired on or before March 31, 1998 Depreciated using the old declining-balance method. - b)Buildings acquired between April 1, 1998 and March 31, 2007 - Depreciated using the old straight-line method. - c) Buildings acquired on or after April 1, 2007 Depreciated using the straight-line method.

-Other property and equipment
+Securities without market value $\cdot$ Stated at cost using the moving-average method.
+Investments to limited liability partnership for investment, etc. The evaluation is based on the Company's holding ratio of the net asset of the limited liability partnership for investment, etc., in which the Company invests, in the most recent fiscal year.
+(2) Standards and method of valuation of invent ories The cost method (method to reduce book val valuation. lue from lower profitability) is adopted as the standard for Merchandise and finished goods e Work and software in progress Specific cost method Cost using the last-purchase-price method (3) Depreciation methods for fixed assets Tangible fixed assets (excluding lease assets) a) Buildings acquired on or before March 31, 1998 Depreciated using the old declining-balance method. b) Buildings acquired between April 1, 1998 and March 31, 2007 Depreciated using the old straight-line method. c) Buildings acquired on or after April 1, 2007 Depreciated using the straight-line method.
+Other property and equipment a) Other property and equipment acquired on or before March 31, 2007 Depreciated using the old declining-balance method.

-- a) Other property and equipment acquired on or before March 31, 2007 - Depreciated using the old declining-balance method. - b) Other property and equipment acquired on or after April 1, 2007
+b) Other property and equipment acquired on or after April 1, 2007 Depreciated using the declining-balance method.